 On August 13, 1984, FMPA purchased from the Orlando Utilities Commission (OUC) a 14.8193 percent undivided ownership interest in Stanton Unit No. 1.
 Stanton Unit No. 1 went into commercial operation July 1, 1987.
-Six FMPA Members are participants in the Stanton Project with entitlements to FMPA's undivided interest as shown in Table 1-2.
+Six FMPA Members are participants in the Stanton Project with entitlements to FMPA's undivided interest as shown in Table 1-2 on the following page.